rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 There is more than one way to work with a MySQL server, but this article focuses on the most basic and compatible approach, the `mysql` shell.

-1. At the command prompt, run the following command to launch the the `mysql` shell and enter it as the root user:
+1. At the command prompt, run the following command to launch the `mysql` shell and enter it as the root user:

        /usr/bin/mysql -u root -p